People

 Sebastian Nilsson (2022-2023)

-Sebastian completed his Bachelor’s degree in Biology at Stockholm University in 2021.
-He then enrolled in the Ethology Master’s programme and is now writing his thesis on the potential effects of a pharmaceutical pollutant (temazepam) on cognitive abilities in fish (Poecilia reticulata).
-More specifically he aims to investigate if temazepam affects learning and cognitive flexibility and if so, how such pollutants could impact wild populations.
+Sebastian completed his Master’s in the Ethology programme at Stockholm University in 2023.
+He investigated the potential effects of a pharmaceutical pollutant (temazepam) on cognitive abilities in fish (Poecilia reticulata).
+More specifically, he tested whether temazepam altered learning and cognitive flexibility.

-Co-supervisors: Prof Niclas Kolm and Dr Michael Bertram
+Co-supervisors: Prof Niclas Kolm & A/Prof Michael Bertram

 Contact: s.vasquez.nilsson@gmail.com